JACマガジン

 The first is to understand and share cultural differences.

-As mentioned earlier, for example, Hindus basically do not eat beef or pork (or meat in general), and they cannot eat anything that has been touched by another person, so you will need to be careful when inviting someone to a meal.
+As mentioned earlier, for example, Hindus generally do not eat beef or pork (or meat in general), and cannot eat anything that has been touched by other people, so you will need to be careful when inviting someone to a meal.

 Some values also make drinking alcohol undesirable.

-When choosing a restaurant to go to together, it's a good idea to check in advance whether they have dishes that your child can eat, and whether they use any seasonings that contain ingredients derived from beef or pork.
+When choosing a restaurant to go to together, it's a good idea to check in advance whether they have dishes that you can eat and whether they use seasonings that contain ingredients derived from beef or pork.

-In addition to this, there are other things to keep in mind, such as the fact that the left hand is considered unclean, so when shaking hands or handing over something, it is better to use the right hand.
+In addition to this, there are other things to keep in mind, such as the fact that the left hand is considered unclean, so it is better to use the right hand when shaking hands or handing over something.

-In addition, Dashain, a Hindu festival that takes place in Nepal over 15 days, is a family celebration.
+Dasain, a Hindu festival that takes place in Nepal over 15 days, is a family-oriented celebration.

-There are periods when it is a national holiday, and schools and companies often have long holidays, so many people return to their families during this time, just like during Obon and New Year's in Japan.
+There are periods when it is a national holiday, and schools and companies often have long holidays, so many people return to their families, just like during Obon and New Year's in Japan.

 Make sure you know in advance how many days off you will need.

-It is important to research these cultural differences and make sure all staff are aware of them.
+It is important to research these cultural differences and ensure that all staff are aware of them.

 ②Speak in easy-to-understand Japanese